too-da-loo/toodaloo/README.md

    ```
 - (Create/POST) Create a new comment on a post
 - (Create/POST) Create a new like on a post
+- (Update/PUT) Update the screen with user's post
 - (Delete) Delete existing comment
 - (Delete) Delete existing like